pdxparrot/assets/SETUP.md

   * Show controls in UI
 * Physical feedback - rumble, etc
 * Aural feedback - sound effects, stingers, etc
-* Visual feedback - animations, camera shake, etc
+* Visual feedback - animations, tweens, camera shake, etc
 * Setup Effect Triggers for events early on, even if they do nothing
   * Hooking everything up with these in mind makes it easier to slot in effects later
 * Get art / animations / audio / UI placeholders in early to start working with triggers and events